NSW Health and Medical Research

 2. The investigator/institution… should implement procedures to ensure the integrity of the trial-related duties and functions performed and any data generated (4.2.6).

-Why don’t these SOPs cover sponsor responsibilities?
+Do SOPs need to cover sponsor responsibilities?

 Internationally, neither the FDA nor European regulatory authorities require trials to work to full GCP when they are not intended to support a marketing application.

-The diagram explains the hierarchy of three types of controlled documents.
+This diagram explains the hierarchy of three types of controlled documents.

 Diagram: hierarchy of three types of controlled documents